Is an Adjustable-Rate Mortgage the Right Choice for You?

 ARM loans pros and cons

-At first glance, many buyers might think a fixed-rate loan is the best option.
+At first glance, many buyers might think a fixed-rate loan is their best option.
 This may not be true for all potential homeowners.
 While ARM loans certainly have risks, there are some benefits to this type of home financing.

 - Lower rate (initially).
 An adjustable-rate mortgage has a lower initial interest rate (and lower payment) than a fixed-rate loan.
 This flexibility could allow buyers to save money upfront to prepare for a higher payment later on.